Top 10 Best Cars For New Drivers

 There are the practical qualities, but how does it fare on fun?
 It may not be a race car by any means, but it feels quick when you’re behind the wheel.

 It’s performance is perky and characterful.
 And because it’s such a compact car, it’s a doddle to park (something you’ll be grateful of during your first year of driving, that’s for sure).

 SKODA gave the Citigo a refreshed look in 2017 and it came out the other side looking sharper, more modern and chicer thanks to a more prominent grille, redesigned bumpers and angular headlights.

 And the best is yet to come with the Citigo.
-The electric version – the e-Citigo – is coming later in 2019, with a range of an incredible 186 miles on a single charge.
+The electric version – the Citigo-e iV – is coming in early 2020, with a range of an incredible 186 miles on a single charge.

 Price: From £8,885 new, £2,000 used